The Rich History of Aquamarine

 Contemporary Significance

-• In modern crystal healing practices, aquamarine is associated with the throat chakra and is believed to enhance communication, self-expression, and inner peace.
+- In modern crystal healing practices, aquamarine is associated with the throat chakra and is believed to enhance communication, self-expression, and inner peace.
+It's also thought to help overcome fear of public speaking and promote clarity of thought.